-Nobody wants an eBay transaction to deteriorate to the point where the buyer is considering filing a dispute with her credit card issuer for a purchase that hasn't satisfied her.
+Nobody wants an eBay transaction to deteriorate to the point where the buyer is considering filing a dispute with their credit card issuer for a purchase that hasn't satisfied them.
 It's often a lose/lose situation.

 eBay doesn't want to see it happen because it can create problems with its balance sheets and with the PayPal payment system.
 It damages both eBay's reputation and its relationship with credit card issuers. eBay has gone to the trouble of creating programs like the buyer protection program that mediates disputes with sellers to try to avoid such situations.

 Sellers don't like disputes because dealing with credit card chargebacks can be serious business.
-For a buyer, it might be a matter of one purchase that didn't go well, but for the seller, it can potentially mean the end of her business or even a frozen bank account.
+For a buyer, it might be a matter of one purchase that didn't go well, but for the seller, it can potentially mean the end of their business or even a frozen bank account.

 Buyers should also be wary of credit card disputes because they can take a long time to resolve and are something of a hassle compared to the processes in place on eBay.
 There are times, however, when you're just not satisfied with the way things have worked out and you begin looking for other options to pursue.

 Know the Law

 The FCBA also imposes some responsibility on you as the consumer.
 You must make a good-faith effort to cooperate in straightening out the situation.
 You can't simply refuse to pay the portion of your credit card bill that represents the sale in question.

 Filing a Credit Card Dispute

 Find the credit card you used and get the company's phone number.
-You'll likely need the credit card number as well, the expiration date, and other identifying characteristics for the card.
+You'll likely need the credit card number, the expiration date, and other identifying characteristics for the card.

 Call the Card Issuer